Luki and Siki on Ultra-Heavy style expedition

 And fish were very active in the morning as predicted.

-On the way back to Kratland Louka suggested an alternative route, so we did a round trip and reach Kratland from west.
+On the way back to Kratlan Louka suggested an alternative route, so we did a round trip and reach Kratland from west.
 We fished little bit in the evening, fish were biting, but we did not manage to pull any on the ice.
 But we were happy and tired.
 What a trip!

 Summary